 LDAP search failed: The number of search results exceeds the Active Directory limit.
 Modify your search to limit the number of results.

-For more information, see "LDAP search failed" error when searching for users in Elvis 5.
+For more information, see "LDAP search failed" error when searching for users in Assets Server.

 Step 4.
 Select the user or user group to which you want to assign a Capability.